 - Spinach - I recommend using fresh spinach rather than frozen for these egg bites.
 If you do use frozen, just be sure and squeeze all of the excess water from them first.

-How to Make This Egg Bites Recipe
+How to Make Protein Egg Bites

 - Cook the sausage.
 Heat a skillet over medium high heat and add the breakfast sausage along with about ¼ cup of water.
 Use a spatula to break up the sausage as it cooks.
 Once cooked through, remove from the skillet and drain on a paper towel.
 Set aside.